What kinds of Social Security disability benefits might I qualify for?

 Disability Benefits for Disabled Widows and Widowers and Disabled Surviving Divorced Spouses

 Disabled surviving divorced spouses who were married to an insured worker for more than ten years are eligible under the same rules as widows and widowers.
-It is interesting to note that a disabled widow or widower and a disabled surviving divorced spouse will be paid outside the family maximum benefit and, as such, will not affect the amount of benefits paid to other people eligible for benefits on the same worker’s record.
+It is interesting to note that a benefits paid to a disabled surviving divorced spouse will be paid outside the family maximum benefit and, as such, will not affect the amount of benefits paid to other people eligible for benefits on the same worker’s record.